-- Once the referral is assigned to the district, the Investigative Worker will review the family's available records and history of past involvement with the Department of Health and Human Resources, this includes other adults that would be considered caregivers and residing in the household; - CAPTA requires that children identified as being drug-affected have a Plan of Safe Care. - If the assessment indicates a case should be opened, the PCFA and Family Case Plan will become the Plan of Safe Care. - Since most children are released within twenty-four (24) hours of birth, the Investigative worker must meet face to face with the infant and infant's family to begin the assessment and implement a Protection Plan if needed.
-Child Protective Service Worker should obtain identifying information about the father.
+- Once the referral is assigned to the district, the Investigative Worker will review the family's available records and history of past involvement with the Department of Health and Human Resources, this includes other adults that would be considered caregivers and residing in the household; - CAPTA requires that children identified as being drug-affected have a Plan of Safe Care. - If the assessment indicates a case should be opened, the PCFA and Family Case Plan will become the Plan of Safe Care. - Since most children are released within 24 hours of birth, the Investigative worker must meet face to face with the infant and infant's family to begin the assessment and implement a Protection Plan if needed.
+Child Protective Service Worker

+- should obtain identifying information about the father.
 Hospital Staff should be asked if paternity declaration was established; - The Child Protective Services Worker should thoroughly assess the family, gathering information from the parents, and other pertinent collaterals.
 Suggested collaterals are, but should not be limited to; hospital staff, social worker, pediatrician, drug counselors, therapist and teachers.
 Both, mother and child(ren) records from the hospital should be obtained.
-This could include toxicology reports and withdrawal scores of the infant, and nurses/doctors progress notes. - The Child Protective Services Worker will child safety and determine if maltreatment has occurred.
-If maltreatment occurred and no other safety items are identified, a case will be opened and the PCFA and Family Case Plan completed, and appropriate services put in place to address the drug use and/or any other contributing factors;

-- It is important for the worker to obtain information about the parents' interaction with the infant and any relevant statements the parents revealed to staff about the ability to properly care for the child(ren); - Upon the child's discharge from the hospital, the Child Protective Services Worker should visit the family's home to assess for safety and continue the assessment process.
+This could include toxicology reports and withdrawal scores of the infant, and nurses/doctors progress notes. - It is important for the worker to obtain information about the parents' interaction with the infant and any relevant statements the parents revealed to staff about the ability to properly care for the child(ren); - Upon the child's discharge from the hospital, the Child Protective Services Worker should visit the family's home to assess for safety and continue the assessment process.
 The worker should consider the parent's preparedness for the child as evidenced by the presence of adequate baby supplies, sleeping arrangements and intentions/beliefs the parents have regarding sleeping arrangements should also be discussed with all caregivers; - During the assessment process, it is important to assess the caretakers/parent's ability to parent the child(ren), and if the caretakers/parents have made strides to correct the substance abuse issues.
-This could include what methods of treatment intervention the parent chose, and compliance with those treatments.
+This could include what methods of treatment intervention the parent chose, and compliance with those treatments. - The Child Protective Services Worker will determine if the child is safe and if maltreatment has occurred.
+If maltreatment occurred and no other safety items are identified, a case will be opened and the PCFA and Family Case Plan completed, and appropriate services put in place to address the drug use and/or any other contributing factors; - If it is determined through the assessment process that the child is not safe, a safety plan will be developed.